mandelsoft/cloud-provider-vsphere/pkg/cloudprovider/vsphere/loadbalancer/README.md

 This package enriches the cloud provider interface by implementing the load balancing API of the cloud controller for an NSX-T environment.

+**To activate the load balancer support, the environment variable `ENABLE_ALPHA_NSXT_LB` must be set**.
+Additionally the command line flag `--cluster-id` have to be set to enable periodical cleanup.

 The basic assumption is that all nodes are bound to a logical tier1 router.
 Here the load balancer service is attached to.
 Because there may be only one such service here, the configuration of the service must be done